Node similarity distribution of complex networks and its application in link prediction: Abstract

 \section{Abstract}

-Over the years, quantifying similarity of nodes has been a hot topic, yet distributions of node similarity for complex networks remain unknown.
-In this paper, we consider a typical measure called common neighbor based similarity (CNS), which literally characterizes similarity of nodes based on the number of common neighbors (CN) they share in the network.
-By means of the generating function, we propose a general framework to calculate the distributions of CNS for various complex networks, including the Erd\"{o}s-R\'{e}nyi (ER), regular ring lattice, small-world network model, scale-free network model, and real-world networks.
-In particular, we show that for the ER network, the CNS of node sets with an arbitrary size obeys the Poisson distribution.
-We also connect the node similarity distribution to the link prediction problem.
-An interesting finding is that the prediction performance depends solely on the CNS distributions of connected node pairs and unconnected ones.
-The farther these two CNS distributions are apart, the better the prediction performance is.
-With these two CNS distributions, we further derive theoretical solutions with respect to two key metrics of prediction performance: i) Precision and ii) area under the receiver operating characteristic curve (AUC), which significantly reduce the evaluation cost of link prediction.
+Over the years, quantifying the similarity of nodes has been a hot topic in complex networks, yet little has been known about the distributions of node-similarity.
+In this paper, we consider a typical measure of node-similarity called the common neighbor based similarity (CNS).
+By means of the generating function, we propose a general framework for calculating the CNS distributions of node sets in various complex networks.
+In particular, we show that for the Erd\"{o}s-R\'{e}nyi (ER) random network, the CNS distribution of node sets of any particular size obeys the Poisson law.
+We also connect the node-similarity distribution to the link prediction problem.
+We found that the performance of link prediction depends solely on the CNS distributions of the connected and unconnected node pairs in the network.
+Furthermore, we derive theoretical solutions of two key evaluation metrics in link prediction: i) precision and ii) area under the receiver operating characteristic curve (AUC).
+We show that for any link prediction method, if the similarity distributions of the connected and unconnected node pairs are identical, the AUC will be $0.5$.
+The theoretical solutions are elegant alternatives of the traditional experimental evaluation methods with nevertheless much lower computational cost.